Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Method

 \subsubsection{Model Alignment}

 Fusing KV-Caches across model families and sizes requires alignment at two levels: tokens and layers.
 For \emph{token alignment}, different tokenizers may produce slightly varied token sequences for the same input.
 We align them by decoding each Receiver token into its string form and re-encoding it using the Sharer's tokenizer.
 When one-to-many mappings occasionally occur, we select the Sharer token with maximal string coverage to preserve information.
 For \emph{layer} alignment, we adopt a terminal alignment strategy: the final layers of both models are aligned first, then the penultimate layers, and so on in reverse order until reaching the shallower model's first layer.
-Detailed specifications are provided in Appendix~\ref{sec:appendix/design}.
+Details in Appendices~\ref{sec:appendix/layer_align} and~\ref{sec:appendix/token_align}.